 Some employers use this program to train groups of employees in specific skills sets, and the training sessions are held at their facilities.

 However, even a single employee with a need for skills training can join an open-enrollment class at a nearby community college location.
 Let your employer know the program is tuition-free.
 There’s no charge to them.
 However, they will need to contact the Consortium to set the program in motion for you.
+Alternatively, if you also want to know about what can happen if you’ve been injured at your current or future workplace, you may want to look up phrases like “I’ve reached MMI what’s next?” and see where to go from there.

 Training can be delivered in one of two ways: